pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 Thanks,
 -- Paul

+_[ED: This issue was incrementally resolved in pyparsing versions 2.1.0, 2.1.2, 2.1.3, and 2.1.8, and has been stable since that version.]_

 #### 2011-08-26 07:50:17 - vadeskoc
 Wow, this is starting to drive me nuts.
 It's like pyparsing is my new neurotic programming partner, constantly injecting useless/misleading information and obfuscating things while I try to debug.